ChayaBasha/ShaTuApp/README.md

     - serparate correct from incorrect and offer a hint (Added 10/25)
     - implement keyListener for pressing enter

+- Sign In
+    - want to probably .gitignore new users
+    - want a cleaner closing of the port so that the port doens't get blocked (likley implimented with the token expiring and triggering a sign out)
+- ADD SIGN OUT flow

 - Whole Flow
     - WE have an option as to wheter to have the initial inpput on Encode as ASCII flow through the entire steps one by one as an option OR
     - Practice each step independently